tarof429/stuckathome/redhat/README.md

 ## NFS Service

-For the RHCSA exam, NFS is often combined with autofs so both will be discussed below.
+On a RedHat Linux system, NFS is often combined with autofs so both will be discussed below.

 On the NFS server, install the `nfs-utils` package.